Find Your Thrill with Blueberry Chill (Hours)

 Will you be planting your blueberry bushes in rows for a you-pick farm?
 You’ll appreciate Grow the Best Blueberries, an info-packed booklet from the Storey Wisdom series.

 Are you hoping to plant blueberries as a hedge, or mixed in as an edible part of your landscape?
-Find creative ways to use blueberries in Landscaping with Fruit and Fruits and Berries for the Home Garden.
+Find creative ways to use blueberries in Landscaping with Fruit.

 Be sure to match your new blueberries to your local chill hours—use the left menu at our blueberry bush page and find blueberries sorted by chill hours.
 Look forward to blueberries that live happily ever after.